Jabernathy88/dream-estate1/README.md

 ## Project Description & Goals

 Now this project is called DreamEstate Tycoon.
-Basically you create a user (full CRUD), choose some land you want (or several lots of land), and choose what kind of home you want to build (or many homes).
-It will be whimsical, somewhat cartoon-ish, but clever.
+Basically you create a user, choose some land you want (or several lots of land), and choose what kind of home you want to build (or many homes).
+It will be somewhat cartoon-ish, but clever.
 And possibly, it could later evolve into a more realistic real-estate simulator.

 ## Link to Heroku